oniatsu/HotSwitch/README.md

 HotSwitch is a window switcher app for Mac OS X.

-It provides elegant and rapid window switching, however many windows are opened.
+It provides elegant and rapid window switching, no matter how many windows there are.

 The site is published at http://oniatsu.github.io/HotSwitch/.